Toddler play: why it’s important for emotional development

 Play is the natural way that toddlers learn and develop.
 It’s important for all areas of development, including emotional development.

 Toddlers are little people with big emotions that they don’t always have the words for.
-Play gives them a chance to explore and express their emotions and also practise managing them.
-This is good for your child’s self-regulation, behaviour and relationships.
+Play gives them a chance to explore and express their emotions and practise managing them.
+This is good for your toddler’s self-regulation, behaviour and relationships.

 And you have a key role in your toddler’s play and development.
-Through play, you can help your toddler understand what they’re feeling and why.
+Through actively engaging your toddler in play, you can help your toddler understand what they’re feeling and why.
 For example, if your toddler is sad because their toy is broken, you can say, ‘I can see you’re sad that your toy is broken.
 It’s OK – we can fix it’.

-Toddlers watch how you express your emotions, and you can set a good example when you manage your emotions in positive ways.
-For example, you send a powerful message when you respond to your frustrated toddler with calmness and understanding.
+Toddlers watch how you express your emotions.
+You can set a good example when you manage your emotions in positive ways.
+For example, you could say, ‘I’m feeling upset, so I’m going to stop and take 3 big breaths’.

 What to expect from toddler emotions